DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Experiments

 Within sJPE, we identify two components: \textit{Noise sJPE} and \textit{Static sJPE}.
 Noise sJPE corresponds to instances where \( J_{\text{pred},t} > J_{\text{true},t} \), indicating an overestimation of jerk in the predicted motion, which reflects the presence of fine-grained noise.
-This effect is evident in discrete-based methods, where discrete tokens introduce frame-wise noise, as shown in Figure~\ref{fig:momask}.
-Static sJPE captures instances where \( J_{\text{pred},t} \leq J_{\text{true},t} \), indicating underestimation of jerk, or insufficiently dynamic predicted motion, highlighted by green boxes in Figure~\ref{fig:momask}.
+This effect is evident in discrete-based methods, where discrete tokens introduce frame-wise noise, as shown in Figure~\ref{fig:sjpe_comparison}.
+Static sJPE captures instances where \( J_{\text{pred},t} \leq J_{\text{true},t} \), indicating underestimation of jerk, or insufficiently dynamic predicted motion, highlighted by green boxes in Figure~\ref{fig:sjpe_comparison}.
 Together, these components provide a comprehensive measure of prediction accuracy, capturing both over- and underestimations of jerk within a unified score.
-See Supplementary Section~\ref{sec:additional_analysis_on_sJPE} for additional details on sJPE and qaulitatve results.
+Additional details and results are in Supplementary Section C.